davidgasquez/handbook/Open Data.md

 - Let me plot it using Vega-Lite.
 Guide me through alternatives like [Vega's Voyager2](https://vega.github.io/voyager2/) does.
 - Let me transform them with SQL ([DuckDB](https://duckdb.org/)) and Python ([JupyterLite](https://jupyterlite.readthedocs.io/en/latest/)).
 - Let me save the plots in a separate space and give me a shareable URL encoded link.
-	- Local datasets could be added to IPFS or use something like [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) to share them.
+	- Local datasets could be shared using something like [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) or a temporal storage service.
 - It could also have "smart" data checks.
 Similar to [deepchecks](https://github.com/deepchecks/deepchecks) alerting for anomalies, outliers, noisy variables, ...
 - Given a large amount of [[Open Data]].
 It could offer a way for people to upload their datasets [and get them augmented](https://subsets.io/).
-	- E.g: Upload a CSV with year and country and the tool could suggest GDP per capita or population.
+	- E.g: Upload a CSV with year and country and the tool could suggest GDP per Capita or population.

 Could be an awesome front-end to explore [[Open Data]].

 ### Interesting Projects
 - [Rill Developer](https://github.com/rilldata/rill-developer).
 - [Datastation](https://app.datastation.multiprocess.io/).

 #### Datafile
 Inspired by [ODF](https://docs.kamu.dev/odf/spec/).